rpt25-fec-latke/collin-services/README.md

 4.) npm run build (build bundle)

 ## Development

 Backend:
-  Created a dev server (express-dev-server) to run on PORT 3008 and refresh on save but unfortunately does not work with styled components.
+  This service is dependent on the Reviews API and the Metadata API so I created 'failed to load' placeholder data just in case there is a probelm connecting to them.
-  This project is dependent on the Reviews API so I created placeholder data just in case there is a probelm connecting to it.
+  SIDE NOTE --- Created a dev server (express-dev-server) to run on PORT 3008 and refresh on save but unfortunately does not work with styled components.

 Frontend:
   I'm using primarily React Hooks in conjunction with the Context API.
 If unfamiliar with hooks, the useState hook is used to store state and set state.
 The useEffect hook is used similarly to componentDidMount and componentDidUpdate in React.
 The Context API works in a similar way to Redux in that you have a global state in which you no longer have to pass down state or functions to components.
 Notice how the Context Provider is wrapping around the component tree.
   This project uses styled-components and utilizes global styles and themes which are both part of styled-components.